rust-lang/reference/src/types/impl-trait.md

 >
 > Therefore, changing the function signature from either one to the other can constitute a breaking change for the callers of a function.

+## Abstract types

+> Note: these are also called "existential types" or "opaque types".

+Abstract types are backed by a "hidden type", but only expose certain traits of that hidden type.
+Every abstract type has exactly one hidden type, and the hidden type is inaccessible (it could even be a private type or an unnameable type like a closure).
+It is required that every abstract type gets a hidden type assigned/constrained/bound within its "defining scope" (more to that later).
+It may get constrained multiple times, but each such constraining site must be using the exact same type (to ensure the abstract type has exactly one hidden type).

 ## Abstract return types

 > Note: This is often called "impl Trait in return position".